enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 <details><summary>limit</summary>

-The limit function limit the number of references.
+The `limit`` function limits the number of references.

 #### Parameters